 - Final grades will be sent to the student's Cherry Creek home school listed on the registration form after the completion of summer session(s).

 - Out-of-district students must take their final grade report to their school administrator or counselor.
 CCSD High School Summer School will NOT mail to schools that are not within the Cherry Creek School District; to request your grade email email@example.com

 - Parents are encouraged to contact Summer School teachers to discuss their student's progress.

-- Contact information will be sent home on the first day of class.
+- Teacher contact information will be sent home on the first day of class.

 Credit Progression and Credit Retrieval Sessions

 - - Session 1 Dates: June 6, 2022 - June 24, 2022